dac029-cpu/Predicting-Power-Outage-Durations-with-Regression-Models/README.md

   frameborder="0"
 ></iframe>

 Figure 5 depicts the relationship between cause category and outage duration.
-We see that outage durations vary widely across cause categories, with severe weather showing both the highest spread and some of the longest outages overall.
+Notice that outage durations vary widely across cause categories, with severe weather showing both the highest spread and some of the longest outages overall.
 Categories like intentional attack, equipment failure, and system operability disruption tend to have shorter and more consistent outage durations, reflected by their much tighter boxplots.
 Meanwhile, fuel supply emergencies exhibit several extreme long-duration outliers, suggesting that despite being rare, these events can lead to prolonged outages.

 ## Aggregates